Jacobs/Jones African American Literary Prize

 Eligibility and Guidelines

-- The competition is open to any African-American writer whose primary residence is in North Carolina.
+- The competition is open to any African-American/Black writer whose primary residence is in North Carolina.

-- Entries may be fiction or creative nonfiction, but must be unpublished*, no more than 3,000 words, and concerned with the lives and experiences of North Carolina African-Americans.
+- Entries may be fiction or creative nonfiction, but must be unpublished*, no more than 3,000 words, and concerned with the lives and experiences of African-American/Black North Carolinians.
 Entries may be excerpts from longer works, but must be self-contained.
 Entries will be judged on literary merit.

 - An entry fee must accompany each submission: $10 for NCWN members, $20 for nonmembers.
 You may submit multiple entries, but the correct fee must accompany each one.